Does My Dog Need a Blanket?

 When it comes to the cold, the general rule of thumb is that if it’s too cold for you, then it’s too cold for your dog to go outside.
 Most dogs are happy to be outside for long periods of time until the temperature drops below 7°C but with vulnerable dogs, it’s important to be even more cautious with taking them outside during the winter.
 You can read more about this on our previous blog Is My Dog Too Cold?.

 All dogs, however, can benefit from having a warm blanket, even if they don’t fall into the vulnerable category of being susceptible to finding the cold weather particularly difficult.
-The Omlet Luxury Super Soft Dog Blanket is a great option to go for if you’re looking for a suitable blanket to meet your pup’s needs, regardless of size or age.
+The Omlet Luxury Faux Sheepskin Dog Blanket is a great option to go for if you’re looking for a suitable blanket to meet your pup’s needs, regardless of size or age.
 The throw is available in three different sizes for you to choose from, making it the ideal pet blanket for any dog.

-While it’s true that one of the main purposes of dogs’ fur is to keep them protected from the outside elements such as the weather, this doesn’t entirely stop them from feeling the cold altogether.
+Whilst it’s true that one of the main purposes of dogs’ fur is to keep them protected from the outside elements such as the weather, this doesn’t entirely stop them from feeling the cold altogether.
 A good way to think about this is how we also need the help of a few added layers of warmer clothing in colder weather.
 It’s also important as dog owners to remember that some dogs’ fur makes them more equipped to handle the cold than others, just as age or body weight can have an impact.
 For example, dog breeds such as Huskies and Saint Bernards have particularly thick coats, which provide them with an extra layer of warmth, making them the best dogs for tolerating cold temperatures and snow.
-Some breeds have shorter, thinner coats, so will benefit more from the warmth of a blanket.
+Some breeds have shorter, thinner coats, so will benefit more from the warmth of a dog blanket.

 Just like us, dogs still need a comfortable place to rest all year round and a blanket offers more than just warmth over winter for our furry friends.
 Did you know that it’s a natural instinct for dogs to ‘nest’, or create their own den, which they can seek shelter under, the same way in which they use a blanket?
 However, we’ll look more closely into the other benefits of dog blankets below.

 Dogs love to snooze, and having a comfortable spot to rest their heads is key to a great night’s sleep.
-Providing your pup with a cozy blanket for their bed or on top of where your dog sleeps will guarantee the deep, dreamy sleep they deserve, particularly on cold nights!
+Providing your pup with a cosy blanket for their bed or on top of where your dog sleeps will guarantee the deep, dreamy sleep they deserve, particularly on cold nights!

 Dog blankets can be taken anywhere, meaning that they can be a useful tool for reducing your dog’s anxiety.
 Giving your dog an item that they associate with their home from the smell and feel of the blanket will provide them with a sense of security in new environments when they feel nervous.

 As well as dog blankets benefitting your dogs, they can benefit owners, too!
-Pet blankets can be placed on furniture around the home where your dog usually relaxes, meaning that your sofa or bed can be protected from muddy paws and fur.
+Pet blankets can be placed on furniture around the home where your dog usually relaxes, meaning that your couch or bed can be protected from muddy paws and fur.

 Comfort is key for our beloved dogs, and we only want the best for our pets.
 So now we know why dog blankets are so important to our furry friends, who wouldn’t want one?